 Pillar 2: Advocating for Skin Cancer Screening for Active Duty Service Members and Veterans in High-Risk Career Fields

-The Sent to Live Foundation champions stronger, more equitable access to skin cancer screening and prevention, with a special focus on:
+The Sent to Live Foundation champions stronger, more equitable access to skin cancer screening and prevention for aviators, including:

 This pillar reflects a commitment to protect those who have protected us by ensuring they receive the preventive care they deserve.